-Income tax expense comprises current tax and deferred tax.
-Income tax is recognized in the consolidated statements of (loss) and comprehensive (loss), except to the extent it relates to items recognized in other comprehensive loss or directly in equity.
+Income tax expense comprises current income tax and deferred tax.
+Income tax is recognized in the consolidated statements of loss and comprehensive loss, except to the extent it relates to items recognized in other comprehensive loss or directly in equity.

-Current tax
+Current income tax

-Current tax expense is based on the results for the period as adjusted for items that are not taxable or not deductible.
-Current tax is calculated using tax rates and laws that were enacted or substantively enacted at the end of the reporting period.
+Current income tax expense is based on the results for the period as adjusted for items that are not taxable or not deductible.
+Current income tax is calculated using tax rates and laws that were enacted or substantively enacted at the end of the reporting period.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 Provisions are established where appropriate on the basis of amounts expected to be paid to the tax authorities.